Forensic Analyst recruitment agency listing

 Many industries require the skills of a Forensic Analyst - including the Security, Criminal Intelligence, and Scientific Research sectors.

-A solid grounding in maths and science is essential for a forensic analyst.
+A solid grounding in Maths and Science is essential for a career as a Forensic Analyst.
 Recruitment agencies and employers look for candidates who possess an analytical mind and produce work that displays a high level of attention to detail.

-Analysts in the field of scientific research require a degree or postgraduate award in science.
-Depending on the area of forensic work you wish to undertake, a degree in biology, chemistry, applied sciences, life sciences, or medical sciences would be necessary.
-An initial salary of £20,000 a year will increase to £25,000 to £35,000 with experience.
+Analysts in the field of Scientific Research require a degree or postgraduate award in a Science subject.
+Depending on the area of forensic work you wish to undertake, a degree in Biology, Chemistry, Applied Sciences, Life Sciences, or Medical Sciences would be necessary.
+An initial salary of £20,000 a year is realistic, and would be likely to increase to around £25,000 to £35,000 PA with experience.

 Press "Search Agencies" when your new query is ready.